adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 æternity, in contrast, supports trustless smart contracts.
 With æternity, there is no reason to trust anybody or any other blockchain system.
 After all, any smart contract that requires trust is not so smart.

-Since contracts in aeternity are independent from each other, it is much easier to prove and verify what each contract does.
+Since contracts in aeternity are independent of each other, it is much easier to prove and verify what each contract does.

 # Is smart contract verification on the roadmap? #